Aker ASA: History

 During 2016, Aker founded the industrial software company Cognite, which targeted the digitalisation of processes across the oil industry as well as other sectors, as part of ambitions to improve efficiency and reduce costs.
 Three years later, it was announced that Cognite had doubled its revenue to 340 million Norwegian crowns; it had also opened new offices in Tokyo and Texas to better serve these markets.
 In February 2022, the Saudi Arabian oil company Aramco purchase a 7.4 per cent stake in Cognite from Aker in exchange for roughly one billion Norwegian crowns.
 Throughout the early 2020s, Aker was considered an initial public offering of Cognite.

 During July 2020, Aker Solutions announced major restructuring plans, centering on its merger with Kvaerner and the spinning off of its wind development and carbon capture and storage businesses into two separate Oslo-listed entities.
 That same year, Røkke announced that Aker's strategy for the 2020s was centered around increasing the value of its IT and low carbon energy businesses and a deemphasis of its traditional oil and gas operations.
 The company has continued to play an active role in the oil and gas sector, not only in existing schemes but also in exploration and other activities.

-In 2021, Aker ASA and Salmar jointly established SalMar Aker Ocean, a global offshore aquaculture company.
+In 2021, Aker ASA and SalMar jointly established SalMar Aker Ocean, a global offshore aquaculture company.
 During 2021, the firm launched a new consultancy business; three years later, by which point it had 300 employees worldwide, the consultancy business was rebranded as Entr.
 In early 2022, both Aker Clean Hydrogen and Aker Offshore Wind were merged into Aker Horizon.
 That same year, Aker BP and Lundin’s oil and gas activities merged.

 During 2023, the firm agreed terms for a financial support package, valued at NOK2.25 billion ($200 million), to Solstad Shipholding.
 That same year, Aker Energy was sold to the Africa Finance Corporation.
-In 2024, SLB Group acquired a majority stake in Aker Carbon Capture Holding..
+In 2024, SLB acquired a majority stake in Aker Carbon Capture Holding..